 What is the Birkman Method?

-The Birkman Method or Birkman Test is a self-assessment tool, developed by American organisational psychologist dr. Roger W. Birkman about 65 years ago.
+The Birkman Method is a self-assessment tool, developed by American organisational psychologist dr. Roger W. Birkman about 65 years ago.
 It allows you to analyse behaviour and profession data with a survey, providing insight into the environment requirements in which people perform best.
 By means of this psychological personality assessment, different types of people are highlighted.

 When Birkman was working as a bomber pilot for the American air force during World War II, he became interested in the question why there were individual differences in the behaviour of pilots.
 After the war, he researched the best way to select pilots beforehand.
 From there, he developed an assessment method and corresponding survey, which provided information about a person’s self-perception and work motivation.
 The Birkman Method has now grown into a global assessment tool and is a registered trademark.